 In addition to clinical placements you'll undertake a project intended to develop the skills of critical appraisal, analysis, review of the literature and presentation skills.
 Many projects are proposed by the NHS or private prosthetic/orthotic companies.
 There are also compulsory classes and a number of modules to choose from.

-4 or 5 Highers at AAAB or AABBB including Maths at A and preferably Biology (or Human Biology) and Physics plus English at National 5.
+4 or 5 Highers at AAAB or AABBB including Maths at A and Physics plus English at National 5.
+Higher Biology (or Human Biology) recommended .
 Advanced Higher Maths, Biology or Physics recommended.
 Higher English preferred.

 Widening Access entry:

-4 Highers at AABB including Maths or Engineering Science or Physics plus English at National 5.
+4 Highers at AABB including Maths and Engineering Science or Physics plus English at National 5.
+Higher Biology (or Human Biology) recommended.
 Advanced Higher Maths, Biology or Physics recommended.
 Higher English preferred.

 Faculty of Engineering